ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-That One Time My React App Broke (Thanks to Hydration Mismatch) - <a href="https://levelup.gitconnected.com/that-one-time-my-react-app-broke-thanks-to-hydration-mismatch-3c6c7f559d25?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Combine Flutter and React.js in One Project?
+A Full-Stack Perspective - <a href="https://medium.com/@yakhina/why-combine-flutter-and-react-js-in-one-project-a-full-stack-perspective-d3a209b66748?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anushka Shukla`**
+✍️ **posted by `Elena Yakhina`**

-<blockquote>In this blog, I’ll explain exactly what a hydration error is, why it occurs in React/Next.js applications, and how to fix it.
+<blockquote>As a full-stack developer working with both Flutter and React.js, you might face the challenge of integrating these two powerful…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-React 19 Full Course — Why Now’s the Best Time to Learn It - <a href="https://levelup.gitconnected.com/react-19-full-course-why-nows-the-best-time-to-learn-it-d434c259aacd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Exciting Updates to prakhar-smart-table v6.0.0!
+The React Table Component Just Got Smarter - <a href="https://medium.com/@kapoorprakhar99/exciting-updates-to-prakhar-smart-table-v6-0-0-the-react-table-component-just-got-smarter-544f8d20f23f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hayk Simonyan`**
+✍️ **posted by `Prakhar Kapoor`**

-<blockquote>React 19 has been out for a few months, but most tutorials still teach the old way of building apps with React.
+<blockquote>I’m thrilled to share the latest major release of prakhar-smart-table — a powerful, AI-enhanced React table component that’s…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-React Component Boundaries: The Hidden Art of Scaling Without Breaking - <a href="https://medium.com/@hritvikom/react-component-boundaries-the-hidden-art-of-scaling-without-breaking-78ce6dfd1163?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate React + TypeScript Cheatsheet: A Practical Guide for Every Developer - <a href="https://medium.com/@priyanshu108tiwari/the-ultimate-react-typescript-cheatsheet-a-practical-guide-for-every-developer-a2e3935c8f20?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Scripting Soul`**
+✍️ **posted by `Priyanshutiwari`**

-<blockquote>We often talk about splitting components — “make it reusable”, “break it down”, “follow single responsibility”.
-But when it comes time to…
+<blockquote>TypeScript adds powerful static typing to JavaScript, helping React developers write safer, more readable, and more scalable code.
+Whether…
 Continue reading on Medium »</blockquote>

-<h3>4.
-How We Cut Our Game Lobby Load Times by 73% with Next.js App Router - <a href="https://medium.com/@webendary/how-we-cut-our-game-lobby-load-times-by-73-with-next-js-app-router-f48e9a164dda?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ️ Understanding Error Boundaries in ReactJS: A Complete Guide - <a href="https://medium.com/@iamabhinav30/%EF%B8%8F-understanding-error-boundaries-in-reactjs-a-complete-guide-664c900d4422?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `webendary`**
+✍️ **posted by `Abhinav Singh`**

-<blockquote>A deep dive into solving real-world performance bottlenecks in a high-traffic gaming platform
+<blockquote>In modern frontend development, building resilient and user-friendly applications is just as important as adding new features.
+One often…
 Continue reading on Medium »</blockquote>

-<h3>5.  useGPT() — Building Custom AI Hooks to Enhance Any React Component  - <a href="https://the-expert-developer.medium.com/usegpt-building-custom-ai-hooks-to-enhance-any-react-component-77cce77c102d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Finally Got What “cn” Means in ShadCN — And It Changed Everything - <a href="https://medium.com/@agyemangmichael555/finally-got-what-cn-means-in-shadcn-and-it-changed-everything-120711f9221b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Michael Agyemang Prempeh `**

-<blockquote>Don’t build another boring component.
-Build one that thinks.
+<blockquote>Some months ago, I stumbled upon a cool-looking UI library called ShadCN UI.
+It was clean, modern, and packed with reusable components.
+I…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Best Mern Stack Training in Ameerpet | AI Online Course - <a href="https://medium.com/@harik.visualpath/best-mern-stack-training-in-ameerpet-ai-online-course-07c9e99c4469?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fix CORS Errors Fast: React.js and .NET Solutions for 2025 - <a href="https://medium.com/@wmukhtar/fix-cors-errors-fast-react-js-and-net-solutions-for-2025-f4a57ca3a5ac?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harik Visualpath`**
+✍️ **posted by `Waqas`**

-<blockquote>How Can MERN Stack with AI Improve React and Node Skills?
+<blockquote>CORS errors are a common stumbling block for web developers.
+In over 30 mock interviews I conducted, only 30% of candidates could clearly…
 Continue reading on Medium »</blockquote>

+<h3>7.
+7 React Patterns Every Indian Frontend Developer Should Master - <a href="https://medium.com/@noffybarudwale/7-react-patterns-every-indian-frontend-developer-should-master-862e1b841ca5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nofij Barudwale`**

+<blockquote>React doesn’t have to feel like rocket science.
+If you’ve ever juggled a demo, a deadline, bug and your manager’s favorite line “bas thoda…
+Continue reading on Medium »</blockquote>

+<h3>8.
+From Markup to Mental Model: Why Components Changed Everything - <a href="https://medium.com/@glorynwaekpe/from-markup-to-mental-model-why-components-changed-everything-73d080588d1a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ego`**

+<blockquote>In the early web, we built with templates.
+Continue reading on Medium »</blockquote>

+<h3>9.
+How React JS Powers End-to-End UI Architectures in 2025-NareshIt - <a href="https://nareshit.medium.com/how-react-js-powers-end-to-end-ui-architectures-in-2025-nareshit-2e95baff11ba?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Naresh I Technologies`**

+<blockquote>By Naresh i Technologies
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The Soul of React: A Developer’s Meditation on Building with Intention - <a href="https://medium.com/@differofeveryone/the-soul-of-react-a-developers-meditation-on-building-with-intention-869b7c3c0b8f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your Frontend Feels Fragile — And How to Fix It  - <a href="https://medium.com/@differofeveryone/why-your-frontend-feels-fragile-and-how-to-fix-it-4a703d3040b4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Amir Hossein Hosseiny`**

-<blockquote>React isn’t just a UI library — it’s a mirror, a discipline, and a quiet teacher of intention. ✨
+<blockquote>Have you ever built a feature that worked… until it didn’t? 😅
 Continue reading on Medium »</blockquote>

 <h3>2.
-5 Next.js Image Pitfalls That Hurt Performance — And Fixes - <a href="https://levelup.gitconnected.com/nextjs-image-performance-issues-and-fixes-40db2061ffe1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js ve next-intl: Savaştığım Hatalar ve Kapsamlı Çözüm Rehberim - <a href="https://medium.com/@ae52/next-js-ve-next-intl-sava%C5%9Ft%C4%B1%C4%9F%C4%B1m-hatalar-ve-kapsaml%C4%B1-%C3%A7%C3%B6z%C3%BCm-rehberim-40e4623dd0ff?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nur Mohamod Rafi`**
+✍️ **posted by `A. Eren Özdemir`**

-<blockquote>Discover 5 cases when Next.js Image slows your site performance and what to use instead!
+<blockquote>Next.js ile uygulama geliştirirken projenizi birden fazla dile destekleyecek şekilde yapılandırmak, küresel bir kitleye ulaşmanın ilk…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-That One Time My React App Broke (Thanks to Hydration Mismatch) - <a href="https://levelup.gitconnected.com/that-one-time-my-react-app-broke-thanks-to-hydration-mismatch-3c6c7f559d25?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unlock the Power of Edge Functions and Serverless with Next.js - <a href="https://medium.com/@bickiabdulkadir12/unlock-the-power-of-edge-functions-and-serverless-with-next-js-467911940082?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anushka Shukla`**
+✍️ **posted by `Abdulkadirbicki`**

-<blockquote>In this blog, I’ll explain exactly what a hydration error is, why it occurs in React/Next.js applications, and how to fix it.
+<blockquote>Hey developer! 👋
+ If you’ve spent some time in the React ecosystem, you’ve probably asked yourself at least once:
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Getting Started with NestJS: Why I Fell in Love with This Scalable Node.js Framework - <a href="https://medium.com/dsc-nit-rourkela/getting-started-with-nestjs-why-i-fell-in-love-with-this-scalable-node-js-framework-5921b75a2162?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hosting a Next.js App on Azure Linux VM — My Journey from Scratch! - <a href="https://elanchezhiyan-p.medium.com/hosting-a-next-js-app-on-azure-linux-vm-my-journey-from-scratch-4eb7df1f8827?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashutosh Mishra`**
+✍️ **posted by `Elanchezhiyan P`**

-<blockquote>Let’s be honest: backend development in Node.js can get messy — fast.
-I still remember my first “serious” Node.js project.
-It started…
+<blockquote>Today, I had an exciting opportunity to host a Next.js application on a Linux-based Azure Virtual Machine.
+What started as a simple…
-Continue reading on GDSC NIT Rourkela »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-How to Add Multilingual Support in NextJS with next-intl - <a href="https://dwipascanursanti020.medium.com/how-to-add-multilingual-support-in-nextjs-with-next-intl-aa8b7d06c4f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Clean Code with Prettier, Pretty-Quick to sort the imports in Next.js - <a href="https://medium.com/@12charmi/clean-code-with-prettier-pretty-quick-to-sort-the-imports-in-next-js-27357b903d1d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dwi Pasca`**
+✍️ **posted by `Charmi Vyas`**

-<blockquote>Howdy!
-It’s been a while since I wrote my last article.
-Today, I want to share how to build a multilingual website using next-intl and…
+<blockquote>In one of my recent Next.js projects, I streamlined my pre-commit workflow using husky, pretty-quick, and prettier.
+The goal was simple…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How We Cut Our Game Lobby Load Times by 73% with Next.js App Router - <a href="https://medium.com/@webendary/how-we-cut-our-game-lobby-load-times-by-73-with-next-js-app-router-f48e9a164dda?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Feedz Case: The code solution that changed a entire marketing strategy - <a href="https://medium.com/@mariaferreira.developer/feedz-case-the-code-solution-that-changed-a-entire-marketing-strategy-fd3d6f523005?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `webendary`**
+✍️ **posted by `Maria Ferreira`**

-<blockquote>A deep dive into solving real-world performance bottlenecks in a high-traffic gaming platform
+<blockquote>Improving a key acquisition channel by making it faster, more secure, and more SEO and ad friendly.
 Continue reading on Medium »</blockquote>

-<h3>7. ⚡ Edge Functions in Next.js — Powering Blazing Fast APIs at the Edge  - <a href="https://medium.com/@theNewGenCoder/edge-functions-in-next-js-powering-blazing-fast-apis-at-the-edge-ba001dda845b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Vercel Ship 2025: The Next Evolution in Frontend Development & AI Integration - <a href="https://medium.com/@cppingale/vercel-ship-2025-the-next-evolution-in-frontend-development-ai-integration-db8d25970584?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chinmay Pingale`**

+<blockquote>The Vercel Ship 2025 keynote unveiled a series of groundbreaking advancements that further solidify Vercel’s position as the leading…
+Continue reading on Medium »</blockquote>

+<h3>8.
+YOINK!
+Steal My Portfolio & Get a Dev Job  (for real tho) - <a href="https://aakash4dev.medium.com/yoink-steal-my-portfolio-get-a-dev-job-for-real-tho-14c5ba0d2a39?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `Aakash Singh Rajput`**

-<blockquote>Serverless was great.
-But Edge is faster.
-Smarter.
-And global by design.
+<blockquote>So, your resume says you can code.
+Cool.
+But your portfolio proves it.
+And that’s wayyy more important.
 Continue reading on Medium »</blockquote>

 <br/>